NetCoreTemplates/razor-ssg/MyApp/_pages/creatorkit/customize.md

 SocialImages      website_24x24,twitter_24x24,youtube_24x24
 ```

+Variables inside your email templates can be referenced using handlebars syntax, e.g:

 `{{info.Company}}`

 The **urls.txt** contains all URLs embedded in emails that you'll want to replace with URLs on your website, with